kj89/kjnodes-gitbook/docs/testnet/ojo/installation/README.md

 ### Fund the pricefeeder-wallet with some testnet tokens.
 {% hint style="info" %}
-In order to make pricefeeder work, it needs some testnet tokens to pay for transaction fees
+In order to make pricefeeder work, it needs some tokens to pay for transaction fees
 {% endhint %}

-This command will send 1 OJO to pricefeeder-wallet from you main wallet
+This command will send `1 OJO` to `pricefeeder-wallet` from you main `wallet`
 ```
 ojod tx bank send wallet $PRICEFEEDER_ADDRESS 1000000uojo --from wallet --chain-id ojo-devnet --gas-adjustment 1.4 --gas auto --gas-prices 0uojo -y
 ```